TypesettingTools/Aegisub-Motion/README.md

 scrapped ideas:

  - manual save (entirely incompatable with the current token system)
- - autostart mocha via command line for love and peace (too lazy to investigate feasibility for not.)
+ - autostart mocha via command line for love and peace (too lazy to investigate feasibility.)